Inside the exciting Maritime Museum and Buckler's Hard Story you can find out about the history of this unique 18th century shipbuilding village.

 In more recent times, the village played a significant role in the D-Day landings.
 Learn about the activity on the river during the years of WWII, the building of segments of the Mulberry Harbour, which were towed across to the Normandy coast in preparation for D-Day, and the many hundreds of landing craft that sailed from the Beaulieu River to support the Normandy landings.
 A film presentation tells the story of Buckler’s Hard at war.

-Learn all about the exploits of the first solo world voyager, Sir Francis Chichester, who famously circumnavigated the globe in his yacht Gipsy Moth IV.
+Learn all about the exploits of the first solo world voyager, Sir Francis Chichester, who famously circumnavigated the globe in his yacht Gipsy Moth IV, with only one stop.
 He held a mooring at Buckler's Hard for many years and received a tumultuous welcome when he returned to the village after his record breaking circumnavigation.
 See a map plotting the epic journey and personal items from the voyage along with other artefacts.

 19th & 20th Century Village Life